teyrana/recipe/chicken_marsala.md

-Chicken Marsala
+# Healthy Chicken Marsala

-Total Time:     30 min
-Prep	        10 min
+- Active Time: 10 min
-Cook            20 min
+- Cook Time:   20 min
+- Total Time:  30 min

-Yield:    4 servings
+- Yield:    4 servings

-Ingredients:
+## Ingredients:
-- 12 cup all-purpose flour
-- 1tablespoon Essence, recipe follows
-- 2(6 to 8-ounce) boneless, skinless chicken breasts, cut in halves and pounded thin
+- 1 lb chicken breasts boneless and skinless
-- 1tablespoon olive oil
+- 2 T avocado oil
-- 4tablespoons butter
+- 2 t salt
+- 2 t black pepper
+- 225g (8oz) sliced mushrooms
-- 3cups sliced mushrooms (cremini, oyster, shiitake)
+   - (portabello, cremini, oyster, shiitake)
-- 3/4 cup Marsala
+- 6 cl, garlic minced
-- 1 cup chicken stock
+- 1 C chicken stock
-    Salt and freshly ground black pepper
-    Chopped chives, for garnish
+- 1 C marsala wine or coconut aminos
+- 1 T dried thyme
+- 1 T dried rosemary
+- 1 T flour
+- 1 T cold water

-## Directions:
+## Instructions:

+1. Slice the chicken breasts horizontally.
+(If you're starting with two chicken breasts this will give you four thin cutlets.)
-- In a shallow bowl or plate combine the flour, salt, and pepper.
+2. In a shallow bowl or plate combine 1T flour, 2t salt, and 2t pepper.
 Stir to combine thoroughly.
-- Quickly dredge the chicken breast halves in the seasoned flour mixture, shaking to remove any excess flour.
+3. Quickly dredge the chicken breast halves in the seasoned flour mixture, shaking to remove any excess flour.

-- Heat the oil in a large skillet over medium-high heat until very hot but not smoking.
-Add 1 tablespoon of the butter and cook the chicken breasts until golden brown on both sides, about 3 minutes per side.
-Transfer to a plate and set aside.
+4. Turn skillet to medium heat; Add 1 tablespoon of oil to a large skillet.
+5. Once oil is hot, add cutlets.
+Season the top of your cutlets with salt and pepper.
+Sauté until each side has some browning and chicken is mostly cooked through, about 3 minutes per side.
+Once chicken is browned, remove from pan and aside.
-- Add 1 tablespoon of the remaining butter to the pan and add the mushrooms.
-Cook, stirring frequently, until mushrooms are golden brown around the edges and have given off their liquid.
+6. Add remaining tablespoon of oil to the skillet.
+Add the mushrooms.
+Sauté, stirring occasionally, for 3 to 5 minutes or until mushrooms are tender.
+Add the minced garlic to the skillet.
+Sauté until garlic is golden, about one minute.
-- Add the Marsala wine and bring to a boil, scraping to remove any browned bits from the bottom of the pan.
-- When the wine has reduced by half, add the chicken stock and cook for 3 minutes, or until the sauce has thickened slightly.
-- Lower the heat to medium and return the chicken breasts to the pan and continue to cook until they are cooked through and the sauce has thickened, about 5 to 6 minutes.
-Swirl in the remaining 2 tablespoons of butter, add salt and pepper, to taste.
-Garnish with chopped chives and serve immediately.
+7. Reduce heat to medium.
+Add chicken stock, marsala wine or coconut aminos, thyme, and rosemary.
+Stir to combine.
+Add the chicken back to the skillet and spoon some sauce over it.
+Simmer uncovered for 3 to 4 minutes or until sauce is heated through.
+Add salt and pepper to taste.
+(If using coconut aminos instead of marsala wine you may find that it's already salty enough.
+It's just a matter of preference.)
+8. To thicken the sauce, turn off heat.
+In a small container flour mixture and water.
+Shake.
+Pour the mixture into your gravy and stir so it’s thoroughly mixed in.
+You’ll notice the sauce begins to thicken immediately.
+Serve the chicken and sauce over pasta, mashed potatoes, or rice.